therealnicoroshi/modlist/README.md

 Depending on your graphics card VRAM amount.
 CHOOSE ONLY ONE TO ACTIVATE

+4. In MO2 Tools find 'Set CPU Affinity' and set it for the core count of your system.

 Default game resolution is 1920x1080 but support mods for 21:9 resolution are included .
 Use the search bar on the bottom left for 'Widescreen' to find and implement them.
 Don't forget to change your resoltion in Bethini as well.